What You Need to Know to Avoid Liability

 However, napkins, spoons, knives, forks, straws, coffee stirrers and other similar disposable items are taxable and an exemption certificate may not be used.
 As the thinking goes, a cup of coffee cannot be purchased without the cup, but the same cannot be said of the coffee stirrer or a napkin.
 As you can see, these rules are technical, not altogether intuitive, and were the subject of much litigation.
 Accordingly, gaining an understanding of which items qualify for exemption and developing internal practices and procedures to properly account for these items is an important aspect of proper sales tax compliance.

-D. Exempt Sales – Accepting Exemption Certificates
+D. Tax Exempt Restaurant Sales – Accepting Exemption Certificates

 Now let’s take a look at sales.
 The sale of a restaurant meal is taxable, and the restaurant must charge and collect tax.
 Sometimes, though, a customer is a non-profit or other exempt entity.
 Where a non-profit is properly registered with the state, it can qualify for exemption from sales tax for its purchases, including a meal from your restaurant.